UniversalDependencies/docs/_u-feat/Case.md

 ### Ade: adessive

-The adessive
-case expresses location at
+The adessive case expresses location at or on something.
-or by
-something (not
-inside and not on the surface of it).
-The
-corresponding directional cases are allative (towards something) and ablative (from something).
+The corresponding directional cases are allative (towards something) and ablative (from something).

 Examples: [hu]